2024-2025 Course Catalog

 There are many sources of funding for off-campus study.

 Students who wish to study off-campus are encouraged to make an appointment with the Financial Aid office to discuss their financial expectations.
 Program costs vary, and the Financial Aid office can help students understand the financial implications of off-campus study decisions.
-Students participating in Lawrence-sponsored or Lawrence-affiliated off-campus programs are able to utilize their financial aid package toward their off-campus program.
+Students participating in Lawrence-sponsored or Lawrence-affiliated off-campus programs are able to utilize their financial aid package towards an off-campus program.

 There are also many opportunities for funding in addition to a student's regular Lawrence financial aid package.
 The off-campus study funding page will help students identify funding possibilities from program providers, outside scholarships, and other resources.